 EHDI is run partially out of the U.S. Centers for Disease Control and Prevention (CDC) and partially out of the Health Resources and Services Administration (HRSA).
 It helps states coordinate newborn hearing screenings and respond to infants who fail their hearing tests.
 It falls under the CDC’s Disability and Health Promotion branch.

-This entire branch was eliminated in the April 1 cutbacks at CDC that slashed about 2,400 employees.
+This entire branch was eliminated in the April 1 cutbacks at CDC that cut about 2,400 employees.
 EHDI had eight full-time workers and one fellow; all but one of the positions were eliminated.

-The American Academy of Audiology is sending a letter in opposition to the program’s elimination to Chairman Brett Guthrie (R-KY) and Ranking Member Frank Pallone (D-NJ) of the Energy and Commerce Committee.
+The Academy sent a letter expressing concerns for the future of the program to Chairman Brett Guthrie (R-KY) and Ranking Member Frank Pallone (D-NJ) of the House Energy and Commerce Committee, and to Chairwoman Susan Collins (R-ME) and Ranking Member Patty Murray (D-WA) of the Senate Committee on Appropriations.
 The letter also requests that the funding Congress has previously allocated be given to EHDI programs.

 Recent Posts